-The State receives federal reimbursements under the Highway Program for proposed projects contained in its approved Statewide and Metropolitan Planning Organization ("MPO") area long range regional Transportation Plan and its approved STIP/TIP.
-The STIP is a compilation of approved TIP projects for each metropolitan area in the State and certain additional projects for rural areas.
-For projects described in a TIP to obtain the required funding, and qualify for federal funding, each such Transportation Plan and the STIP/TIP must comply with certain federal and state requirements, including "transportation conformity."
+The State receives federal reimbursements under the Highway Program for proposed projects contained in the approved Statewide Transportation Plan and Metropolitan Planning Organization ("MPO") Transportation Plans and the approved STIP/TIP.
+The STIP/TIP is a listing of individual transportation improvement projects and associated funding that are drawn directly from or are consistent with the Statewide Transportation Plan (in rural areas) or an MPO area Transportation Plan (in urbanized areas).
+For projects described in the STIP/TIP to obtain the required funding, and qualify for federal funding, each such Transportation Plan and the STIP/TIP must comply with certain federal and state requirements, including "transportation conformity."

-"Transportation conformity" refers to requirements under both Title 23 and the Federal Clean Air Act designed to ensure that the undertaking of federally-approved transportation projects is consistent with federal and state plans to achieve the national ambient air quality standards ("NAAOS").
-Specifically, in states with areas designated under the Clean Air Act as "nonattainment" areas (i.e., areas that have failed to comply with one or more national ambient air quality standard) and "maintenance" areas (i.e., areas that once were designated as nonattainment areas but are now meeting air quality standards), Transportation Plans and TIPs relating to those areas must not conflict with the state's efforts to attain or maintain compliance with the federal air quality standards.
+"Transportation conformity" refers to requirements under both Title 23 and the Federal Clean Air Act designed to ensure that the undertaking of federally-approved transportation projects is consistent with federal and state plans to achieve the national ambient air quality standards ("NAAQS").
+Specifically, in states with areas designated under the Clean Air Act as "nonattainment" areas (i.e., areas that have failed to comply with one or more national ambient air quality standards) and "maintenance" areas (i.e., areas that once were designated as nonattainment areas but are now meeting air quality standards), Transportation Plans and TIPs relating to those areas must not conflict with the state's efforts to attain or maintain compliance with the federal air quality standards.
 The Federal Clean Air Act requires every state to have a federally-approved air quality plan (known as a "State Implementation Plan" or "SIP").
-The SIP records the strategies, programs, and procedures the State will implement to achieve and maintain the NAAOS.
+The SIP records the strategies, programs, and procedures the State will implement to achieve and maintain the NAAQS.
 A state's SIP is typically developed by the state's environmental agency (e.g. in Ohio, the Ohio Environmental Protection Agency develops the SIP) and must be approved by the US EPA.
 For a nonattainment area, the SIP must include certain requirements designed to bring the area into compliance with national ambient air quality standards by a certain date.
 Such requirements may include Motor Vehicle Emissions Budgets, which limit the total amount of given pollutants that can be emitted from certain transportation sources in the nonattainment or maintenance area.
 The Motor Vehicle Emissions Budgets are established by the state and approved by US EPA.
-To ensure that the Transportation Plans and the STIP will not conflict with the SIP, the MPO for a nonattainment or maintenance area must demonstrate that mobile source emissions from vehicles traversing the transportation networks identified in the Transportation Plans and STIP will not exceed the SIP mobile source budgets.
+To ensure that the Transportation Plans and the STIP/TIP in nonattainment and maintenance areas will not conflict with the SIP, the MPO in consultation with the State must demonstrate that mobile source emissions from vehicles traversing the transportation networks identified in the Transportation Plans and the STIP/TIP will not exceed the SIP mobile source budgets.
 This process is referred to as a conformity demonstration.
 Affirmative US DOT transportation conformity determinations are a requirement for states and local governments to receive federal reimbursements for transportation projects that add lanes or system capacity within nonattainment and maintenance areas.